 2. If I can just get rid of my anxiety, I'll be fine.

 You might feel fine, but it's likely you'll also be boring.
 When you try to dull anxiety, it either makes it worse or it tends to dull all feelings.
 A presentation without feeling might as well just be a report on paper.
 The key is learning how to make use of the energy that you experience as anxiety.
 Here's an article which references good scientific research on dealing with performance anxiety.
-Here's a great Ted Talk that addresses the significance of how we view and deal with stress.
-The realities of what leads to effective public speaking are more nuanced than in the study or Ted Talk, but the principles are worth understanding.
+Here's a great TED Talk that addresses the significance of how we view and deal with stress.
+The realities of what leads to effective public speaking are more nuanced than in the study or TED Talk, but the principles are worth understanding.
 Here’s an article I wrote about understanding some of the nuances of public speaking or performance anxiety.

 3. It helps to imagine the group with their pants pulled down.